 Specify the types of medication errors that providers are required to record: -- ------------ iv.
-State e Oversight Responsibility.
-Specify the state agency (or agencies) responsible for monitoring the performance of waiver providers in the administration of medications to waiver participants and how monitoring is performed and its frequency.
+S tate Oversight Responsibility.
+Specify the state agency (or agencies) responsible for monitoring the performance 0 f waiver providers in the administration of medications to waiver participants and how monitoring is performed